dwillis/hulse/README.md

 `HouseVote` and `SenateVote` have different attributes due to parliamentary conventions and the presence or absence of data in one chamber or the other.
 Senators are uniquely identified by a `lis_member_id`; House members are uniquely identified by a `bioguide_id` beginning in 2003.
 Prior to 2003, there is no unique ID for House members, but using a combination of name, state and political party one can be manufactured.
 House member attributes also include an `unaccented_name` and a `name` attribute that may contain accent characters.

 Hulse also has two member classes, `HouseMember` and `SenateMember`, which create Ruby objects using the XML made available by the Clerk of the House and the Secretary of the Senate.
 House members have some basic information, including the unique `bioguide_id`, along with office details and committee and subcommittee assignment data.
 For vacant seats, information on the seat's previous occupant is available.
+Senate members have less information, but their data includes the Senate class and the URLs of their websites and email forms.

 Hulse is named for [Carl Hulse](https://www.nytimes.com/learning/students/ask_reporters/Carl_Hulse.html), a longtime congressional correspondent for The New York Times.